-CDFW offers the comments and recommendations below to assist City of Dinuba in adequately identifying and/or mitigating the Project's significant, or potentially significant, direct and indirect impacts on fish and wildlife (biological) resources.
+CDFW offers the comments and recommendations below to assist City of Woodlake in adequately identifying and/or mitigating the Project's significant, or potentially significant, direct and indirect impacts on fish and wildlife (biological) resources.
 Editorial comments or other suggestions may also be included to improve the document.

-There are many special-status resources present in and adjacent to the Project area.
+The area north of the Project site is considered undeveloped agriculture land, and from aerial imagery appears to support annual grassland.
+Orchards and other agricultural lands are present in west of the Project site, and Antelope Creek borders the entire western side of the Project site.
+Antelope Creek can flood seasonally which could provide seasonal resources for special-status species, and the dry creek bed itself also provides resources for special status species.
 These resources may need to be evaluated and addressed prior to any approvals that would allow ground-disturbing activities or land use changes.
-CDFW is concerned regarding potential impacts to special-status species including, but not limited to: the State threatened Swainson's Hawk (Buteo swainsoni), and the State species of special concern burrowing owl (Athene cunicularia).
+CDFW is concerned regarding potential impacts to special-status species including, but not limited to: the State threatened Swainson's hawk (Buteo swainsoni), the State candidate listed as endangered Crotch bumble bee (Bombus crotchii), and the State species of special concern burrowing owl (Athene cunicularia).
 In order to adequately assess any potential impacts to biological resources, focused biological surveys should be conducted by a qualified wildlife biologist during the appropriate survey period(s) in order to determine whether any special-status species and/or suitable habitat features may be present within the Project area.
-Properly conducted biological surveys, and the information assembled from them, are essential to identify any mitigation, minimization, and avoidance measures and/or the need for additional or protocol-level surveys, especially in the areas not in irrigated agriculture, and to identify any Project-related impacts under CESA and other species of concern.
+Properly conducted biological surveys, and the information assembled from them, are essential to identify any mitigation, minimization, and avoidance measures and/or the need for additional or protocol-level surveys, especially in the areas not in irrigated agriculture, and to identify any Project-related impacts to CESA-listed species and other species of concern.